 I know blogging is an important topic for many freelance trainers so I’ve put together five more of my best actionable tips to help you grow your training blog:

 1. Guest blog

-Reach out to people within your industry that you admire and who share a similar audience and ask them if you can write a guest blog for their website or if they would be interested in contributing a guest blog to your site.
+Reach out to people within your industry who you admire and who share a similar audience.
+Ask them if you can write a guest blog for their website or if they would be interested in contributing a guest blog to your site.

 2. Use branded visuals

 Adding your web address to the bottom of an image or featuring your training business logo can be an effective way of showing people at a glance that you’ve created the content.
 Not only does this help when people are sharing your blog on social media but it also builds up associations with your brand – i.e. this is the trainer who knows about X, Y or Z.

 3. Decide on your training blog tone of voice

 Your blog is the perfect place within your marketing to explore and establish your tone of voice.
 Think about how you would speak to your audience if they were sitting in the room with you – that’s your best starting point.

 I find it helpful to read my blogs out loud to see whether the words feel natural.
 If they don’t, it’s time for a redraft.

 4. Reply to comments